ConanChou/kce_clj/README.md

  :author "Snoman, Rick",
  :timestamp #inst "2016-06-30T15:21:52.000-00:00",
  :location {:start 274, :end 275},
  :text "The harmonic minor scale is very similar to the natural minor scale but with the seventh note increased, or augmented, up the scale by a semitone."}

-> (time
+λ (time
     (with-open [rdr (clojure.java.io/reader "clipping.txt")]
       (nth (lazy-extract rdr "EST") 42)))
 "Elapsed time: 6.201403 msecs"